 If you’ve tried medications, as well as behavioral therapies, and your anxiety still controls your life in untenable ways, ketamine infusion therapy may provide the solution you need to restore your life to normalcy.

-During your ketamine treatments, Dr. Liang or Dr. Munk deliver low doses of the medication in a controlled and monitored environment.
+During your ketamine treatments, Dr. Henry Liang and Christian Munk in Las Vegas, Dr. Jonathan Force in Denver, Dr. Nirvana Kundu in Cincinnati or Dr. Adam Tibble in Fairfield delivers low doses of the medication in a controlled and monitored environment.
 As anesthesiologists, they understand better than most how ketamine works in the human body because the drug is used as an anesthetic in the operating room.

 With six low-dose infusions over two weeks, studies have shown that ketamine quickly creates new neural connections in your brain and essentially rewires the pathways to restore normal function.
 With severe anxiety, these connections are lost and ketamine works to quickly restore them, giving you rapid relief of your symptoms.